- The Clinical Senate is a non-statutory body , the role of which is to provide independent clinical advice to Commissioners.

 - Appointment of members is carried out through a fair and transparent process and overseen by Area Team Medical Director with professional input as appropriate.

-List of our members and their role or speciality within the Senate:
+List of our members and their role or specialty within the Senate:

 National Job descriptions for key roles within a Clinical Senate: